Quarterly Product Reviews: A Practical Guide to Driving Growth

 What is a Product Review?
 Why are they important?

 Quarterly product reviews are a valuable tool for businesses of all sizes, whether they are just starting to productize or have a well-established product portfolio.
-Product Reviews are typically a half-day or a 2-4 hour meeting held quarterly to assess the overall performance of a company's product portfolio.
-These reviews aim to evaluate the performance of all new products using the same measures and iteratively prioritize future investments of time, talent, and resources.
+Product Reviews are typically half-day or 2–4 hour working sessions held quarterly to assess the overall health of a company’s product portfolio.
+The goal is to evaluate products using consistent measures and to iteratively prioritize future investments of time, talent, and resources, including decisions around automation, AI-enabled features, and scalability.
 Also, new product or feature ideas are discussed to determine which ones to pursue.

 Who should attend?

-A product leader typically leads the review process in the organization, and product managers are responsible for reporting on their product’s performance.
+The review process is typically led by a product leader in the organization and product managers who are responsible for reporting on their product’s performance.
 Stakeholders also attend to provide input and make decisions on the product strategy.

 How you identify key stakeholders is critical for success; this group should include company leaders, product managers, and anyone else whose buy-in and input will be needed for decisions about products.
 It’s important to not only select the right team but also ensure that they are aware of the agenda and their role in the process.